Best Private Student Loans for Bad Credit

 Arkansas Student Loan Authority

 The Arkansas Student Loan Authority (ASLA) is an Arkansas state entity that provides educational funding for all Arkansas students who wish to attend higher education institutions.
-ASLA has a minimum credit score requirement of 670.
+In order to qualify for a student loan with ASLA, you need a credit score of above 670.
 ASLA is a great option for Arkansas students.

 Ascent – Cosigned Loans & Non-Cosigned Loans